-In the upcoming 2016/17 season, Pomeroy looks forward to his role debut as Calaf in Turandot with Edmonton Opera and a reprise of the role later in the season for Calgary.
-In Vancouver he will be heard in Verdi’s Requiem Mass followed by Braunfel’s Te Deum for the Warsaw Philharmonic and a house debut with Oper Köln as Florestan in Fidelio.
-He also appears with the Colorado Symphony in Beethoven’s Symphony No. 9 and Grant Park Festival in Martin’s In terra pax.
-His 17/18 season includes appearances with the Seattle Opera and Canadian Opera Company.
+Last season, Pomeroy made his role debut as Calaf in Turandot for Edmonton Opera and his house debut with Oper Köln as Florestan in Fidelio.
+In Vancouver he was heard in Verdi’s Requiem Mass followed by Braunfel’s Te Deum for the Warsaw Philharmonic.
+He also appeared with the Colorado Symphony in Beethoven’s Symphony No. 9 and Grant Park Festival in Martin’s In terra pax.

 With the Canadian Opera Company in Toronto he has performed the title roles in both Faust and Les contes d’Hoffmann as well as Rodolfo in La bohème, Pinkerton in Madama Butterfly and Alfred in Die Fledermaus.
 Notably, Mr. Pomeroy created the role of Stefano for the world premiere of Filumena with Calgary Opera with remounts in Banff, Ottawa and Edmonton.